Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 It was only a matter of time for the Quick Fire series to eventually be succeeded by the Masterkeys Pro line of keyboards.
-The Range of Masterkeys Pro keyboards span backlit models, RGB models, and even PBT plastic models.
-There’s three sizes, the S (TKL), the M (no navigation cluster or arrow keys), and the L (full size), each catering to different needs.
+The Range of Masterkeys Pro keyboards spans backlit models, RGB models, and even PBT plastic models.
+There are three sizes, the S (TKL), the M (no navigation cluster or arrow keys), and the L (full size), each catering to different needs.

-Despite being bunched into the gaming mechanical keyboard category, the Masterkeys Pro line are very capable every day drivers.
-They’re not loud, with terrible font and over the top gaming features.
-Sure, the RGB LEDs can be a bit distracting but they can simply be turned off or set to a single backlit colour, (white is the most professional).
+Despite being bunched into the gaming mechanical keyboard category, the Masterkeys Pro line are a very capable everyday driver.
+They’re not loud, with terrible font and over-the-top gaming features.
+Sure, the RGB LEDs can be a bit distracting but they can simply be turned off or set to a single backlit color, (white is the most professional).

 I’ve been paired up with the Masterkeys Pro S for a week now.
 Having written a few thousand words on it as my daily driver I’ve been really impressed.
-There’s a few things in play that make the Masterkeys Pro keyboards excellent typing instrument.
+There are a few things in play that make the Masterkeys Pro keyboards excellent typing instruments.

-Cooler Master have been using Cherry MX switches for years.
+Cooler Master has been using Cherry MX switches for years.
 Switches available range from reds -linear, browns – tactile, and blues – tactile, clicky.
-For interested first time mechanical keyboard purchasers I suggest getting brown switches.
-Me personally, I’m a fan of clicky switches, so blue and green switches are my preference.
+For interested first-time mechanical keyboard purchasers, I suggest getting brown switches.
+Personally, I’m a fan of clicky switches, so blue and green switches are my preference.

 Cherry MX switches are pretty much the mechanical keyboard standard.
 Sure there are other manufacturers in the same space, some being smoother and cheaper than Cherry MX but that doesn’t mean these are bad switches.
 Cherry MX switches don’t have the same amount of key wobble as other manufacturers due to their German manufacturing and quality control.

-Visually the colours are beautiful with vibrant colour combinations.
+Visually the colors are beautiful with vibrant color combinations.
 The brightness does illuminate your keyboard but isn’t too bright to hurt your eyes.
-Using the stock painted laser-etched keycaps lets the light shine through to give you front row seats to the desktop light show.
+Using the stock-painted laser-etched keycaps lets the light shine through to give you front row seats to the desktop light show.

 Those of you who grew up with Nokia mobile phones might be impressed with a throwback to mobile phone gaming.
 One of the stock lighting modes on the Masterkeys Pro is the game Snake.
 The green keys are the LEDs with the Red being the head and blue being the body.

 Installing the Masterkeys companion software opens up more RGB possibilities.
-Enabling different lighting options (eg the wave can go from top to bottom rather than the stock setting of left to right), changing lighting colours, changing profiles, and even adds more lighting modes.
-My favourite mode is the equalizer mode that reacts to the audio coming out of your audio device.
+Enabling different lighting options (eg the wave can go from top to bottom rather than the stock setting of left to right), changing lighting colors, changing profiles, and even adding more lighting modes.
+My favorite mode is the equalizer mode which reacts to the audio coming out of your audio device.

 If that’s not enough, you can even create your own lighting modes with the SDK.
-Unleash your creativity by creating customised lighting modes for your keyboard.
-To install you these onto the Masterkeys Pro you will need the software.
+Unleash your creativity by creating customized lighting modes for your keyboard.
+To install these onto the Masterkeys Pro you will need the software.

 This also highlights the wear that the ABS keycaps will experience over time.
 ABS is known to soak the natural oils from your fingers and will begin to shine with use.
 Better quality ABS keycaps will wear at a slower pace but it’s evident that the Masterkeys Pro will shine relatively quickly.